 So, we planted out a couple tomatoes, a pack of cabbages, and the herbs.
 Then I looked around, and there my daughter was, on her knees, holding her belly with one hand and putting in cukes and spinach with the other.
 This was the child who’d needed, like, really needed, snowboarding in the middle of an urban Philadelphia adolescence.

 No stopping her.
 I told her about Wendell Berry, the Kentucky farmer, activist, poet and essayist, who celebrated the undervalued intelligence of famers.
-I felt a hint of it kneeling in their soil, the understanding that led Berry’s mentor, the British agronomist Albert Howard, to consider “the whole problem of health in soil, plant, animal and man as one great subject.”
+I felt a hint of it as I knelt in their soil, the understanding that led Berry’s mentor, the British agronomist Albert Howard, to consider “the whole problem of health in soil, plant, animal and man as one great subject.”
 I felt that because I’d read it so many times and assigned it to my students.
 But also from my in-laws in Iowa, and from reading account after account of sharecroppers in South Carolina for my last novel.
 Laura wanted nasturtium on either side of a mound of chicken droppings.
 So, we’d plant nasturtiums, bright, hardy perennials that mean victory, like Laura’s name, from the Romans’ bay laurel wreath wrapped around the brow of Apollo.

 We rushed to finish before supper.
 In the long twilight, peepers sang worship songs.
-These children, growing up on this land in this time didn’t even know they were hearing them through the windows.
+Mica and Birdie, growing up on this land in this time, take their song for granted.
 A week later, back to my regular city mouse life, I saw the New Yorker cover that gave lush, Edenic color to my memories of Madonna Laura in her garden.

 So I rang Teresa.
 My nephews call her Grandma Teresa, because she took care of them when they were little.
 She still comes by and checks on things, and she was due to be there.
 Before I can explain about the Jeep, though, Teresa asks about the baby.
 I tell her about Birdie and Mica, and my daughter’s partner working so hard.
 Then, although that was enough, really, I went on about my daughter’s insisting on planting, and how, the next day, the seedlings perked up under a light gray-blue rain that misted down on us day.
 Way too much detail, but Teresa was listening so hard, it was as if she pulled it out of me.